How I Got Over My Fear Of Wearing Flip-Flops

 Advertisement

 As a fashion editor living in NYC, I ruled out the idea of ever wearing those casual, extremely open-toe flats.
 So, imagine my surprise this summer to see them creep up all around me.
-In Soho, I spotted stylish girls pairing them with colourful A-line skirts, t-shirts, and chunky jewellery.
-Instagram influencers like Emili Sindlev are topping off their brunch looks with colourful plastic sandals.
+In Soho, I spotted stylish girls pairing them with colorful A-line skirts, t-shirts, and chunky jewelry.
+Instagram influencers like Emili Sindlev are topping off their brunch looks with colorful plastic sandals.
 Jennifer Lopez is styling her Givenchy sweatsuit with glitter thong flats.
 Street style stars at Copenhagen Fashion Week are teaming prairie dresses with bright flip flops.
-And Saint Laurent even released a limited-edition flip flop in collaboration with Havaianas.
+And Saint Laurent even released a limited edition flip flop in collaboration with Havaianas.

-Despite the proliferation of the flip flop, I was still sceptical about whether I should embrace the once-shunned sandal.
-For starters, I never felt that my feet were my greatest asset.
-I played football throughout high school, and I have the callouses to show for it.
-For that reason, I’m a year-round boots wearer, and it takes a really special sandal to encourage me to let my feet loose.
-On top of that, as a fashion editor, I feel pressure to pile into vertiginous heels to “look the part.”
-In the circles I run in for work, the dress code calls for high-fashion clothing items paired with sky-high stilettos.
-A casual flip-flop — and the comfort it provides — never fit into the arbitrary wardrobe standards I set for myself.

-And then I went to Hawaii for the first time, and everything changed.
-There, on the island of Oahu, I learned that flip-flops are literally a way of life.
-Everywhere you turn, you’ll find someone wearing a worn-in pair that locals lovingly call their “slippers.”
-They don’t limit the sandals to low-key, low-stakes affairs; they pair them with everything from a string bikini to a festive, going-out ensemble.
-There’s an ease and simplicity to Hawaii dressing that I found inspiring.
-For a few days, my anxiety over what to wear dissipated and comfort took precedence.
-And dare I say it: my flip flops were actually cute.
-My gold platform £20 Havaianas looked, in fact, quite stylish paired with my Alexa Chung maxi dress.
-And heading out for a coffee, I didn’t have to think too much about my outfit.
-I could just throw it on and go.
-I could focus on living.

 Advertisement